fenago/spark-dev3600/Lab10/Lab_10.md

 ```
 query.awaitTermination()
 ```
-9. From the UNIX Window, copy sensordata.csv to the stream directory you created.
+9. **SKIP IF YOU ARE ON A NOTEBOOK** From the UNIX Window, copy sensordata.csv to the stream directory you created.
 This is the directory from which the streaming application will read.
 Be sure to specify the correct paths to the sensordata.csv file and the stream directory, if yours are different: